 Located in the Cordillera Blanca range near the city of Huaraz in northern Peru, the Santa Cruz trek is one of the most beautiful mountain treks in Peru.
 You’ll see native Andean wildlife in its natural habitat and incredibly beautiful alpine scenery, including the famous Laguna 69.
 Located just 10 hours from Lima by bus, it’s both accessible and remote at the same time.
 Well worth the detour north from the capital.

-More than twice as deep as the Grand Canyon, the famous Colca Canyon is the second deepest in the world and a must-see for many visitors to Peru.
-This strenuous trek will reward you with gorgeous waterfalls, colorful flowers, majestic birds, and interesting pre-Inca ruins as you descend deep into the canyon.
+More than twice as deep as the Grand Canyon, the famous Colca Canyon is the second deepest in the world and a must see for many visitors to Peru.
+This strenuous hike will reward you with gorgeous waterfalls, colorful flowers, majestic birds, and interesting pre Inca ruins as you descend deep into the canyon.

 See all our tour in Arequipa here!

-This 7 day trek circles the sacred snow-covered mountain of Ausangate in the heart of the Andes.
-You’ll ascend from lower valleys up to a maximum altitude of 5,200 meters, passing by gorgeous glaciers, lakes and mountain vistas along the way.
+This 4, 5, or 7 day trek circles the sacred snow-covered mountain of Ausangate in the heart of the Andes.
+You’ll ascend from lower valleys up to a maximum altitude of 5,200 meters or 17,060 feet, passing by gorgeous glaciers, lakes and mountain vistas along the way.
 This is a difficult trek due to the altitude and the remoteness of the area, but the entire trek is breathtaking and well worth the effort required.
-Along the trek you explore the Rainbw mountian, Red Valley and 7 lakes trek.
+Along the trek you explore the Rainbw mountain, Red Valley and 7 Lakes trek.

 Most people who come to Peru will pay a visit to the world famous Inca ruins of Machu Picchu, but not many people will take the time to visit Machu Picchu’s “little sister,” called Choquequirao.
 In many ways, Choquequirao is very similar to its more famous relative, with beautiful stone buildings tucked deep in the Andes with the jungle at its feet.
 The main difference is that The Trek To Choquequirao requires three to four days to reach, so you’re much less likely to run into other tourists, allowing you to fully immerse yourself in the experience of discovering a forgotten Inca citadel.